bhall2001/flyball-master-manual/scoring.md

 If the breakout was the result of an error in the race time, simply over-write the information that is automatically entered.

 ###Online "On Deck" update
 When racing completes, the system is able to update the current race number and store this online.
+Clicking the race number for the Ring number, advances the current race number by 1.
+This number is not tied at all to scoring and is used for participants to see which race is in each ring.

+###Scoring Next Race
+Once all data is entered and confirmed for the current race, click the right arrow at the top of the screen to advance scoring to the next race.